insinfo/oracledb_dart/python-oracledb/doc/src/user_guide/connection_handling.rst

 - :ref:`Microsoft Azure App Centralized Configuration Provider
   <azureappstorageprovider>`

-To use python-oracledb :ref:`Centralized Configuration Provider
-<configurationproviders>` functionality in Thick mode, you should set
+To use :ref:`Centralized Configuration Provider <configurationproviders>` functionality in python-oracledb Thick mode, you should set :attr:`oracledb.defaults.thick_mode_dsn_passthrough
-:attr:`defaults.thick_mode_dsn_passthrough` to *False*.
-Alternatively use :meth:`ConnectParams.parse_connect_string()`, see :ref:`usingconnparams`.
+<Defaults.thick_mode_dsn_passthrough>` to *False*.
+Alternatively use
+:meth:`ConnectParams.parse_connect_string()`, see :ref:`usingconnparams`.

-Note: In Thick mode, when :attr:`defaults.thick_mode_dsn_passthrough` is *True*, it is the Oracle Client libraries that access the configuration provider when python-oracledb connection or pool creation methods are invoked.
+Note: In Thick mode, when :attr:`oracledb.defaults.thick_mode_dsn_passthrough
+<Defaults.thick_mode_dsn_passthrough>` is *True*, it is the Oracle Client
+libraries that access the configuration provider when python-oracledb connection or pool creation methods are invoked.
 Any python-oracledb parameter section will be ignored.
 Any Oracle Client Interface parameter section should be *removed* from the configuration because its values may be different to those that python-oracledb assumes, and will cause undefined behavior.

 **Precedence of Attributes**